Bronchoscopy

 Recovery from a bronchoscopy

-The duration of a bronchoscopy is between 30 and 45 minutes.
+A bronchoscopy takes between 30 and 45 minutes.
 You will recuperate in the hospital for a couple of hours because you will be sedated until you feel more alert and the numbness in your throat subsides.
-During your recovery, your respiration and vital signs, such as blood pressure, heart rate, and oxygen levels, will be monitored.
+Your respiration and vital signs, such as blood pressure, heart rate, and oxygen levels, will be monitored during your recovery.

-You will not be able to consume anything until the throat no longer feels numb.
+You cannot consume anything until the throat no longer feels numb.
 This may require 1 to 2 hours.
-You may experience soreness or scratch in your larynx for a couple of days, and you may become hoarse.
+You may experience soreness or scratch in your larynx for a few days and become hoarse.
 This is very normal.
 Typically, it is short-lived and resolves itself without medication or treatment.